 The Group's business and performance are materially dependent on the economic conditions in, and future economic prospects of, Cyprus where the Group's operations and earnings are predominantly based and generated.
-As at 31 December 2015, 93.1% and 92.4% of the Group's total assets and total liabilities, respectively, and 98.0% of the Group's total revenue from continuing operations in 2015, were derived from operations in Cyprus.
-As at 30 June 2016, 93.8% and 92.9% of the Group's total assets and total liabilities, respectively, and 92.9% of the Group's total income from continuing operations for the first half of 2016 were derived from operations in Cyprus.
+As at 31 December 2017, 92.0% and 90.2% of the Group's total assets and total liabilities, respectively, and 95.2% of the Group's total revenue in 2017, were derived from operations in Cyprus.
 As one of the largest deposit-taking institutions and providers of loans in Cyprus, the Group's assets and liabilities are mostly comprised of loans to, and deposits from, Cypriot businesses and households which, in turn, are materially affected by economic conditions in Cyprus.
-As at 30 June 2016, the Group accounted for approximately 29.0% of total deposits and 41.4% of gross loans in the Cypriot banking system (source: CBC data 30 June 2016).
+As at 31 December 2017, the Group accounted for approximately 32.8% of total deposits and 39.2% of gross loans in the Cypriot banking system (source: CBC data 31 December 2017).

-The Cypriot economy has faced, and continues to face, substantial macroeconomic pressures as a result of the recession from the second half of 2011 until the end of 2014 that followed the global financial crisis.
+The Cypriot economy has faced substantial macroeconomic pressures as a result of the recession from the second half of 2011 until the end of 2014 that followed the global financial crisis.
 The recession resulted in an overall reduction in private consumer spending and household purchasing power and business investment, as well as a significant rise in unemployment.
-These factors resulted in reduced demand for financial products and services from the Group, a deterioration in its asset quality, a reduction in deposits from 2013 to 2014 and increases in loan impairment charges from 2013 to 2015.
-For a discussion on the current and historical economic environment in Cyprus, see "The Macroeconomic Environment in Cyprus" incorporated by reference herein.
-While the Cypriot economy began to show signs of recovery in 2015, the economic outlook remains challenging, mainly as a result of high levels of NPEs (as defined in "Presentation of Financial and Other Information") and relatively high unemployment rates compared to other EU countries.
+These factors resulted in reduced demand for financial products and services from the Group, deterioration in its asset quality, a reduction in deposits from 2012 to 2014 and increases in loan impairment charges from 2013 to 2015.
+For a discussion on the current economic environment in Cyprus, see "The Macroeconomic Environment in Cyprus".
 The Cypriot economy is also vulnerable to any volatility in the economic conditions in Europe and globally (see "-Economic and political developments in Europe and globally could have a material adverse effect on the Group's business, financial condition, results of operations and prospects" below).
-In a statement issued in January 2016, the International Monetary Fund (the IMF) stated that there was a need to re-energise reform implementation in Cyprus to protect confidence and longer-term growth and that the accelerated workout of NPLs was critical to reviving lending and improving growth prospects.
-However, with Cyprus' exit from the Cyprus Economic Adjustment Programme (EAP) in March 2016, Cyprus will no longer have access to financial assistance from the European Stability Mechanism (the ESM) or IMF in order to stabilise the economy if it deteriorates.
-Cyprus may also become less responsive to the need for further fiscal and other structural reforms required for sustained, long term growth in public finances.
-Gross domestic product (GDP) growth was 2.8% year-on-year seasonally adjusted in January - September 2016 and is expected to remain between 1.9% to 2.5% over the period from 2017 to 2021 according to the IMF (source: World Economic Outlook Database October 2016).
-This is significantly below pre-recession levels, reflecting the IMF's expectation of subdued private consumption and investment volumes.